kubesphere/website/content/en/docs/cluster-administration/cluster-settings/cluster-visibility-and-authorization.md

 After a workspace is created, you can allocate additional clusters to the workspace through authorization or unbind a cluster from the workspace.
 Follow the steps below to adjust the visibility of a cluster.

-1. Log in KubeSphere with an account that has the permission to manage clusters, such as `admin`.
+1. Log in to KubeSphere with an account that has the permission to manage clusters, such as `admin`.

 2. Click **Platform** in the top left corner and select **Clusters Management**.
 Select a cluster from the list to view cluster information.